riverbed/Riverbed-Community-Toolkit/107-opentelemetry-autoinstrumentation-nodejs-app/README.md

 # 107-opentelemetry-autoinstrumentation-nodejs-app

-In this cookbok, the [OpenTelemetry](https://opentelemetry.io/) automatic instrumentation is injected in a simple **nodejs** webapp (based on Express).
+In this cookbok, the [OpenTelemetry](https://opentelemetry.io/) automatic instrumentation is added to a simple **nodejs** webapp (based on Express).
 And [Aternity APM](https://www.aternity.com/apm) collects the OTLP telemetry with the [Aternity OpenTelemetry Collector container](https://hub.docker.com/r/aternity/apm-collector).

 This cookbook differs from the [cookbook 104](../104-opentelemetry-zipkin-nodejs-app), where instrumentation is manual and exports Zipkin telemetry.